DevonMorris/website/content/about.md

 ## Educational Background

-I am pursuing a masters degree in Computer Science from Georgia Institute of Technology.
+I completed a masters degree in Computer Science from Georgia Institute of Technology.

-I completed an masters degree in Electrical Engineering from Brigham Young University.
+I completed a masters degree in Electrical Engineering from Brigham Young University.

 I completed an undergraduate degree in Applied and Computational Mathematics from Brigham Young University.